scottandee/alx-higher_level_programming/0x06-python-classes/README.md

 * Data Encapsulation: It is the bundling of data with the methods that operate on those methods.
 This is acheived by producing getters and setters
 * Information Hiding: data is hidden so it won't be sccidentally changed
 * Data Abstraction: This is the combination of both data hiding and data encapsulation.
+* Public Attribute: Used by anyone
+* Protected Attribute: Used at ones rist
+* Private: Should only be used by the owner.
+This is usually used in situations where we have to monitor the value of the atrribute and avoid accidentally changing that value.
+Private attributes usually have getters and setters.
+In the setter method of a private attribute, validation can be made in order to ensure that the right input goes into the private attribute.

 ## Terms Related to OOP
 * **Class**: This is a new type.
 * **Object**: This is an instance of a class.